HilalGOKSAL/HilalGOKSAL/README.md

-- 👋 Hi, I’m a Data Analyst
+- 👋 Hi, I’m a Data Scientist
 -
 - Here is something about me:
 -